 Overview

-Among the most common third-party tracking findings in tag governance audits.
-Standard YouTube embeds set cookies and transmit data to Google's advertising infrastructure even when the visitor does not interact with the video.
-The privacy-enhanced mode (youtube-nocookie.com) defers some cookie setting but does not eliminate data collection, and is frequently misunderstood as a complete privacy solution.
-Multiple European DPAs have confirmed that standard YouTube embeds require consent under the ePrivacy Directive.
+YouTube video embeds loaded via iframe on third-party websites.
+Standard embeds set cookies and transmit data to Google's infrastructure on page load.
+The privacy-enhanced mode (youtube-nocookie.com) defers some cookie setting to playback rather than page load, but does not eliminate tracking.
+Multiple European DPAs have confirmed that YouTube embeds require consent under the ePrivacy Directive.
+Although rendered as a visible social-embed widget, YouTube feeds viewing data into Google's advertising network - treat as tracking.

 Detection capabilities